Behind both Obama and Haley speeches, Trump looms

-Both Obama’s speech on Tuesday and, for that matter, the Republican response by South Carolina Governor Nikki Haley, took pains to rebuke Trump, the real estate billionaire whose red-hot rhetoric has endeared him to some and dismayed others in the campaign for the Nov.
+Both Obama's speech on Tuesday, and for that matter, the Republican response by South Carolina Governor Nikki Haley, took pains to rebuke Trump, the real-estate mogul whose red-hot rhetoric has endeared him to some and dismayed others in the campaign for the Nov.
 8 presidential election.

-Obama and Haley, although from different parties, offered a defence of establishment politics, a plea for optimism and a quest for common ground.
+Obama and Haley, although from different parties, offered a defense on Tuesday of establishment politics, a plea for optimism and a quest for common ground.

-“We need to reject any politics that targets people because of race or religion.
-This isn’t a matter of political correctness," Obama said.
+The president said: "We need to reject any politics that targets people because of race or religion.
+This isn't a matter of political correctness."

 Trump has mounted much of his insurgent candidacy on the notion of America losing ground, both economically and in terms of global influence.
 Obama rejected that idea outright.